If investment managers are unhappy with the services that they’re getting from their legacy system provider, there may be a good explanation why.

 Similar to offering a new line of services, the software provider may feel like they can let the legacy systems that the current clients are using run its course.

-Perhaps they know the clients will eventually move over to one of their new services, or that they will switch to a competitor software altogether.
+They know the clients will eventually move over to one of their new services, or that they will switch to a competitor software altogether.

 But in the short term, there is a big enough clientele to satisfy revenue requirements.

 The portfolio accounting software company may also know that with an older and outdated system like theirs, it’s very difficult for the clients to switch to a rival service.
 There will be integration and compatibility issues, as well as challenges with mapping the data.

 A successful migration of the data could take several months, and in some cases, well over a year.